chaisql/chai/docs/content/en/docs/genji-sql/expressions.md

 -> NULL
 ```

+#### Division rules

+The division obeys a few rules depending on the types of the operands:

+* Dividing two integers, always result in an integer
+* Dividing by zero, returns `NULL`

 #### Conversion rules

 When running an arithmetic operation on two values of different types, an implicit conversion occurs, following this set of rules: